Satyajit-Sahoo45/hls-video-transcoding-pipeline/Readme.md

    npm start
    ```

-Each service can be run individually or orchestrated with Docker if needed.

 ## Environment Variables

 Each service requires specific environment variables to be set.
 Below is the list of required environment variables for each service.